BattlePlugins/BattleSite/docs/ba/faq.md

 See both above points about [BattleTracker](bt/index.md).
 ## Debug Questions
 ### My server crashed and players lost their items.
 What can I do to fix it?
 There is a backup inventory saving system in place that stores the players inventories so you can restore them in the event of a mishap or error.
-See [BA/Debug](ba/debug.md)
+See the [Debug](ba/debug.md) pagefor a list of commands and options.
 ## Message Questions
 ### How do I change who gets messages?
 There is a section in the `config.yml` (see [Config](ba/config.md)) that manages and handles server and player messages.